Shark Cake for Shark Week

-As you might know if you have any little boys (or husbands) in your house – Shark Week starts Sunday, August 4th!
+As you might know if you have any little boys (or husbands) in your house – it’s Shark Week!
 Let the kids know you’re super cool this Shark Week, by making a Shark Cake.
 It’s not as hard as you might thank – here’s how to make a shark cake:

 Since I have four boys – we watch a lot of Animal Planet around here, and Shark Week is kind of a big deal.
 I was thinking of something fun we could do to celebrate in our own little sharky way – and I remembered this cake I made for my son James a few years ago.
 It wasn’t too difficult to do – and it made a big splash with the kids!

 I made a rectangular cake for the ocean and iced it blue – bringing it up in peaks to represent choppy water.
 For the actual shark – I used 2 round cake pans and cut them into shark-shaped pieces.
-I’ve tried to recreate that in the image above – the only part you’ll need two of is the Shark Body.
+I’ve tried to recreate the way I divided my round cake into shark parts in the image above – the only part you’ll need two of is the Shark Body.
 The rest you can use to bribe the kids to help you do the dishes

 Here’s what you’ll need: